-- In collaboration with the workforce-restructuring program, the training plan for 2022 was executed to qualify employees from the national cadres technically and administratively on the highest standards through utilizing globally certified training institutes. - Appointing 53 new mentors from the Kuwaiti labor and training them on managing and operating fuel stations, theoretically and practically, in cooperation with the related departments. - Applying the labour law regulations into practice in accordance with the requirements of the Public Authority of Manpower and the Ministry of Social Affairs and Labour. - Implementing the electronic transfer system for anything related to work permits for Kuwaitis and non-Kuwaitis and residency for non-Kuwaitis. - Contributing to fulfilling the conditions of the Ministry of Finance Taxation Department for 2022. - Fulfilling the requirements for updating the company's data as a supplier for the Ministry of Interior. - Fulfilling the conditions of the Public Authority for Manpower and achieving the national employment percentage.
+- In collaboration with the workforce-restructuring program, employees from the national cadres were appointed and qualified. - Appointing 70 new mentors from the Kuwaiti labor and training them on managing and operating fuel stations, theoretically and practically, in cooperation with the related departments. - Applying the labour law regulations into practice in accordance with the requirements of the Public Authority of Manpower and the Ministry of Social Affairs and Labour. - Conducting a First Aid training course for the Fuel station workers in collaboration with the Public Authority for Manpower & the Australian University. - Conducting a training course for all employees on risk management. - Conducting a training course for risk management employees on the Governance standards. - Implementing the electronic transfer system for anything related to work permits for Kuwaitis and non-Kuwaitis and residency for non-Kuwaitis.